-Elementary-Secondary Education Survey (ESES) is a national survey that enables Statistics Canada to provide information on enrolments, graduates, educators and finance of Canadian elementary-secondary public and private educational institutions.
+The Elementary-Secondary Education Survey (ESES) is a national survey that enables Statistics Canada to provide information on enrolments, graduates, educators and finance of Canadian elementary-secondary public and private educational institutions.
 It also provides enrolment information for home-schooled students.
-This information is used mainly to meet policy and planning needs in the field of elementary-secondary education.

-ESES is an annual survey that collects aggregate data from each provincial/territorial Ministry or Department of Education.
-Specifically, the information on enrolments pertains to the following two programs: regular and minority and second languages education.
-The information on regular programs is collected by type of programs (regular, upgrading and professional), education sector (youth or adult), grade and sex.
-The one on minority and second language programs is collected by type of program (immersion, as language of instruction, as a subject thought) and by grade.
+The ESES is an annual survey that collects aggregate data from each provincial/territorial Ministry or Department of Education.
+The information on enrolments is collected by type of program (regular programs for youth, general programs for adults, and vocational programs for youth and adults), by grade and sex and by age and sex.
+The information on official languages programs is collected by type of program (regular second language programs, French immersion, and first official language programs for the linguistic minority) and by grade.

 - Education, training and learning

 The frame used is the list of all provinces and territories.
 The collection unit is the province/territory.
 Annually, the department or ministry of education in each jurisdiction sends Statistics Canada data pertaining to enrolments, graduates, educators and finance of the public elementary-secondary schools under their jurisdictions and private schools that operate in their jurisdiction.
 They also provide enrolment information on home-schooled students.
 This survey is a census of all provinces and territories.

 The questionnaire includes three tables that were originally part of an annual survey administered annually to all provinces/territories by the British Columbia Ministry of Education.
 These three tables were collecting generic data on enrolments, educators and expenditures in Canadian public elementary-secondary institutions.